aster94/GoProControl/README.md

 ## To Do list and known issues

-- Missing get status which gives info like mode (photo, video), fow and so on: [see here](https://github.com/KonradIT/goprowifihack/blob/master/HERO5/HERO5-Commands.md#gopro-hero5-commands-status-and-notes)
+- ESP8266 can't get the BSSID of the camera.
+So if you want to turn it on you need to manually pass it to the constructor, [see the docs](https://arduino-esp8266.readthedocs.io/en/latest/esp8266wifi/station-class.html#bssid)
+- There is no way to know if an HERO3 camera is on or off so the function `isOn()` will always return `true` on this camera
+- It is possible to get a lot of info (mode, fow, battery) from HERO4 and newer camera but this is not implemented, [see here](https://github.com/KonradIT/goprowifihack/blob/master/HERO5/HERO5-Commands.md#gopro-hero5-commands-status-and-notes) - PR are welcome
-- Wait for the ESP32 core to make a stable BLE core, right now it has many issues, especially, if used together with wifi: [see here](https://github.com/espressif/arduino-esp32/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+ble)
+- BLE not implemented: the ESP32 core is not enough stable, especially, if used together with wifi: [see here](https://github.com/espressif/arduino-esp32/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+ble)
-- No confirm pairing for HERO4: [see here](https://github.com/KonradIT/goprowifihack/blob/master/HERO4/WifiCommands.md#code-pairing)
+- No confirm pairing for HERO4: [see here](https://github.com/KonradIT/goprowifihack/blob/master/HERO4/WifiCommands.md#code-pairing) - PR are welcome
-- Missing some modes for HERO4 and newer camera: [see here](https://github.com/KonradIT/goprowifihack/blob/master/HERO4/WifiCommands.md#secondary-modes)
-- The arduino class String() could cause memory leaks (I never had problem yet), move to char array? 🤔
+- The arduino class `String()` is known to cause memory leaks but in hours and hours of use of this library I never had a single problem
-- `BSSID()` and `macAddress()` not perfectly compatible with arduino API: [see here](https://github.com/espressif/arduino-esp32/issues/2613)
-- make gopro_mac_address field optional

 ## Reference

-All the commands came from: https://github.com/KonradIT/goprowifihack
+All the commands came from [here](https://github.com/KonradIT/goprowifihack)

-The idea of making a GoPro library for arduino comes from another library https://github.com/agdl/GoPRO which works only on arduino WiFi boards and only with GoPro HERO3.
+The idea of making a GoPro library for arduino comes from another [library](https://github.com/agdl/GoPRO) which works only on arduino WiFi boards and only with GoPro HERO3